KNIME logo

 This stage makes it possible to extract meaningful insights from data so businesses can make more informed decisions.

-Who is involved in Data Analysis?
+Who is involved in data analysis?

 Perhaps obviously, the main role involved in data analytics is a data analyst, who oversees some of this work.
 For more advanced tasks around predictive and prescriptive analytics, a data scientist is usually involved.
 Business stakeholders will also be included in data analysis processes so they’re able to ask questions and provide information about company goals.
 Other roles typically involved in data analysis include: